TheNerdling/Budget-Stream-Deck/README.md

 # Budget Stream Deck
 Documentation, files, and links to set up your own stream deck by converting either a USB numpad, second keyboard, or the numpad on your main keyboard into one. (under construction)

-The information here is a resource intended to be used alongside this my tutorial video.
+The information here is a resource intended to be used alongside my tutorial video.
 I will not be going into as much detail here so if you have any questions please watch the video linked below.

 VIDEO LINK!